-On September 19, 2019, Smart issued perpetual notes to DMPI amounting to $\mathbb{P}4,700$ million to partially finance Smart's capital expenditure requirements for 2019.
+On September 19, 2019, Smart issued perpetual notes to DMPI amounting to ₱4,700 million to partially finance Smart's capital expenditure requirements for 2019.
 The perpetual note is classified as FVPL and is subject to 5.97% interest.
 Any subsequent fair value changes will be recognized in profit or loss.
-Loss on fair value adjustment on its investment in perpetual notes amounting to $\mathbb{P}24$ million and $\mathbb{P}2,098$ million for the years ended December 31, 2024 and 2022, respectively and gain from changes in fair value of its investment in perpetual notes amounting to $\mathbb{P}230$ million for the years ended December 31, 2024 and 2022, respectively and gain from changes in fair value of its investment in perpetual notes amounting to $\mathbb{P}230$ million for the years ended December 31, 2023, and distribution income amounting to $\mathbb{P}191$ million each for the years ended December 31, 2024 and 2023, and $\mathbb{P}258$ million for the year ended December 31, 2022, is recorded under "Other income (expenses)" account in the consolidated statements of comprehensive income.
+Loss on fair value adjustment on its investment in perpetual notes amounting to ₱24 million and ₱2,098 million for the years ended December 31, 2024 and 2022, respectively and gain from changes in fair value of its investment in perpetual notes amounting to ₱230 million for the year ended December 31, 2023, and distribution income amounting to ₱191 million each for the years ended December 31, 2024 and 2023, and ₱258 million for the year ended December 31, 2022, is recorded under "Other income (expenses)" account in the consolidated statements of comprehensive income.

-On September 19, 2022, Smart made a partial redemption amounting to $\mathbb{P}1,500$ million at an optional redemption price of 101.2% of the principal amount of the Perpetual Notes redeemed, with a prepayment penalty of $\mathbb{P}18$ million.
+On September 19, 2022, Smart made a partial redemption amounting to ₱1,500 million at an optional redemption price of 101.2% of the principal amount of the Perpetual Notes redeemed, with a prepayment penalty of ₱18 million.